Disaster Prepping Tips for the Apartment Dweller

 Keep your ear to the ground.

-Living in an apartment, especially in a highly populated area, means it is even more important that you know what is going on around you.
-When it comes to responding to many types of disasters, your available reaction time is significantly shorter than the prepper who lives in an isolated area.
+Living in an apartment, especially in a highly populated area, is even more vital to know what is happening around you.
+When responding to many types of disasters, your available reaction time is significantly shorter than the prepper who lives in an isolated area.

-You should have a solar-chargeable weather radio (Judi has the NOAH weather app on her phone and highly recommends it!), a transistor radio, a good quality cell phone with a solar-charger.
-Have a meeting with all concerned and write down your communication action list in order of priority discussing everything in the detail.
+You should have a solar-chargeable weather radio (Judi has the NOAH weather app on her phone and highly recommends it!), a transistor radio, and a good-quality cell phone with a solar charger.
+Meet with all concerned and write down your communication action list in order of priority, discussing everything in detail.
 Establishing your plan should include communicating with family members who aren’t home when disaster strikes.

-If your building, block or neighborhood has an association, bring up disaster planning at your next meeting.
+Consider disaster planning at your next meeting if your building, block, or neighborhood has an association.
 If there is no such organized group — spearhead one.
-If you’re not comfortable with connecting with strangers search for a local prepper network, churches or local community organizations which are often a great place to meet folks who believe in being prepared.
+If you’re uncomfortable with connecting with strangers, search for a local prepper network, churches, or community organizations, which are often great places to meet folks who believe in being prepared.

 Have multiple evac plans.

 Leaving a highly populated area in a disaster can be very daunting.
-Fortunately it is a rare disaster that justifies completely leaving the area.
+Fortunately, it is a rare disaster that justifies altogether leaving the area.
 You should have a plan for a nearby place where you can get away from the crowd – perhaps at a home of a relative or close friend.

-Have a talk with them about what situations may arise and if you can count on them.
-Offering to keep extra supplies at their location in case you need to count on them helps make their concerns about cost less of an objection.
+Talk with them about what situations may arise and if you can count on them.
+Offering to keep extra supplies at their location in case you need to rely on them helps make their concerns about cost less of an objection.

 This is particularly useful if this person can be trusted with storing some of your emergency supplies and food.
-However, in the off-chance that you have to completely evacuate the area, you should already know where you’re going and how to get there.
+However, on the off-chance that you must evacuate the area thoroughly, you should already know where you’re going and how to get there.

-Research the area in advance to know what kind of resources are available, where you can get gas, water and supplies between your apartment and your destination, and if possible know people you can trust along the route.
+Research the area in advance to know what resources are available, where you can get gas, water, and supplies between your apartment and your destination, and, if possible, know people you can trust along the route.
 Do a practice run on a weekend and stop in the establishments you would want to utilize if the time comes.

 Get in shape.

-In a situation where your vehicle is no longer an option, you’re going to need some serious stamina to hoof it out of the city while carrying your bug-out bag, and being ready to defend yourself as needed.
-Getting regular aerobic exercise, maintaining a healthy weight, and incorporating strength training into your daily routine will not only help you to feel physically better, they will also improve your mental well-being and sense of security.
-Taking care of yourself is key to being prepared.
+When your vehicle is no longer an option, you will need some serious stamina to walk out of the city while carrying your bug-out bag and being ready to defend yourself.
+Regular aerobic exercise, maintaining a healthy weight, and incorporating strength training into your daily routine will help you feel physically better and improve your mental well-being and sense of security.
+Taking care of yourself is critical to being prepared.

 There aren’t many advantages to living in an apartment when disaster strikes.
-But if you do, you don’t have to throw in the towel.
-I have a bunch of articles for you to refer to here to read at your convenience.
+But you don’t have to throw in the towel if you do.
+I have many articles for you to refer to here to read at your convenience.

-If you are well-informed and supplied, have a plan in place, and are prepared to carry it out, you’ve got a fighting chance of getting through whatever comes your way!
+If you are well-informed and supplied, have a plan in place, and are prepared to carry it out, you have a fighting chance of getting through whatever comes your way!